Syrion89/syrion89.github.io/whoami.md

 Hi, my name is Raffaele Sabato and I’m a Cyber Security Consultant.
 I took a Master’s Degree in Network and Software Technologies at University of Salerno, Italy.
 I like to challenge myself with “Capture the Flag”, learn new attacks and play the guitar.
 I'm interested in iOS Application Security, Binary Exploitation and Red Teaming.
+I'm a Warcraft World addicted.

 ### Training